puffedo/jaggr/README.md

 * **YELLOW**

     Some jobs have failed, but all of them have been claimed.
-Claimers fix the broken builds, everybody else checks in and merge with extra care.
+Claimers fix the broken builds, everybody else checks in and merges with extra care.

 * **GREEN**